 Is the Percheron Horse Right for You?

+Because of their docile natures, Percherons can be good horses for beginner riders, many of whom might need mounting blocks to climb aboard.
 Sweet, tolerant, and easygoing, these majestic horses are ideal for those who lack the experience in horse ownership that other breeds require.
 They're known as easy keepers who are able to adapt to and thrive in many different climates and conditions.

 More Horse Breeds